 Courses leading to a professional qualification, for example, the Certificate in

-Costs covered by the loan
+What costs are covered by the loan?

 Course fees – the loan can cover up to 80% of your course fees; or 100% of your course fees if you've been registered unemployed for three months or more at the time you apply.